 … and if you don’t love it, I’ll eat it.”

 Let’s talk about Chef Dee’s Smoked Tuna Dip.
-Story goes, Dee started selling his own tuna dip because he used to work at a restaurant where he had to handle ordering the tuna.
+The story goes, Dee started selling his own tuna dip because he used to work at a restaurant where he had to handle ordering the tuna.
 Dee has bought 40,000 pounds of tuna so far this year.
 If you eat tuna dip anywhere on the coast, it’s either made by Dee or made from his tuna.
 He’s now selling it to grocery stores.

 Try the Jalapeño Ranch version, and you’ll want to bathe yourself in it or apply it as sunscreen.
 (Okay, don’t do that.
 That’s weird.)

-The restaurant is small and busy, but food is served surprisingly quickly.
+The restaurant is small and busy, but the food is served surprisingly quickly.
 Dee himself can often be seen saying ‘hello’ and ‘goodbye’ to his loyal local customers.
 He even approves all of his meals before they are served.

 There’s lots of memorabilia on the walls – Dee’s accomplishments and Panama City Beach history.

-Dee’s Hangout is extremely family and kid friendly, but because it stays so busy, here’s a hint from us to you.
+Dee’s Hangout is extremely family and kid-friendly, but because it stays so busy, here’s a hint from us to you.
 Next door to the restaurant, there is a take-out window, where you can order and pick-up Dee’s food in bulk for your big family when everyone is tuckered out from the sun.